benhursenabathi/benhursenabathi.github.io/content/posts/Human-limitations.md

 ## It wont.
 In my opinion, it won’t be possible for us to be immersed and stay within these virtual worlds for all our tasks.
 From collaborating on projects to building a skyscraper in a virtual world, the human body does not have the necessary resources yet to fully accommodate this massive shift in how we experience the world.
 The smartphone era has already shifted our habits and mental models, and we are at the brink of what we can do from a biological standpoint.

 Think of your days when you are stuck in meetings.
 You would’ve felt exhausted looking at your computer screen 30 cm away (hopefully) and you just want to sleep or go for a run at five.
 Today, we encourage schools to take the same approach with virtual classes without thinking about the long term biological effects on children.
 At a certain point, the human brain just tells, no thank you!
 I’m tired and need some fresh air.
 Until now, the advantages of mobile phones have always been portability and disposability.
 The new generation devices challenges this and requires to be with us during work, play and even sleep.
-We are finally at a stage where we are willing to negatively affect our biological functions to get more work done, be more productive and collaborate and create more projects.
+We are finally at a stage where we are willing to negatively affect our biological functions to get more work done and to experience more, be more productive and collaborate and create more projects.

 ![](https://benhur.me/img/Human-biology/Sleeping.jpeg)